7 Sources

 Copy Link

-Getty Images announced a multi-year partnership with OpenAI to integrate licensed images into ChatGPT search results.
-The deal sent Getty Images stock surging about 200% in premarket trading, marking a dramatic shift for a company that spent years fighting AI companies in court over copyright violations.
+Getty Images announced a multi-year partnership with OpenAI to bring licensed visual content into ChatGPT search and discovery features.
+The deal sent Getty Images stock soaring over 200% in premarket trading, marking a dramatic shift for a company that spent years fighting AI companies in court over copyright violations and unauthorized use of its images.

-Getty Images has entered a multi-year partnership with OpenAI that will bring its licensed content libraries to ChatGPT and OpenAI search features
+Getty Images has entered a multi-year display partnership with OpenAI that will integrate its licensed content libraries into ChatGPT search and discovery experiences

 1